21 Jun 2024

 IMarEST Accreditation: How we ensure education institutions achieve their full potential

 Are you interested in having your institution internationally recognised?
 Do you want to increase your student’s opportunity to gain quicker employment?
-Keep reading to find out from our IMarEST Accreditation Team how we ensure education institutions achieve their full potential with us, and to hear from our new Professional Services Executive, Alanna Sanmoogan, about her first accreditation experience.
+Keep reading to find out from our Accreditation Team how we ensure education institutions achieve their full potential with us.

 Accreditation is the process of reviewing a degree programme to judge whether or not it meets an internationally recognised high standard.
-The IMarEST specialises in accrediting Maritime-focused Engineering, Science, and Technology courses at Higher Education Institutions.
-Registration offers, internationally recognised professional qualifications up to chartered levels across all professions.
-We work to accredit institutions globally and work closely with our Singapore team to accredit courses across the UK, Asia, Europe, the Middle East, and The Caribbean.
+The IMarEST specialises in accrediting marine-focused engineering, science, and technology courses at higher education institutions.
+Registration offers internationally recognised professional certifications up to chartered levels across all professions.
+We work to accredit institutions globally and work closely with our team in Singapore to accredit courses across the UK, Asia, Europe, the Middle East, and the Caribbean.

 Why do organisations seek an accreditation and what type of accreditations exist?